RisenCrypto/RisenCrypto.github.io/_posts/2021-5-9-PohligHellman.md

 1. Groups are additive groups & not multiplicative groups.

-2. We used Fermat’s Little Theorem for solving multiplicative Group DLP.
-Fermat’s Little Theorem is a special case of Lagrange’s Theorem.
-Lagrange’s Theorem implies (among other things) that for an additive Group $G$, if $m$ is the order of the group, then for every $g \in G$, $m∗g=0$
+2. We used Fermat's Little Theorem for solving multiplicative Group DLP.
+Fermat's Little Theorem is a special case of Lagrange's Theorem.
+Lagrange's Theorem implies (among other things) that for an additive Group $G$, if $m$ is the order of the group, then for every $g \in G$, $m*g=0$

 ---